BlerifyPlatform/identity-contracts/DidSpecs.md

 ##### DID Document versions

 Only events with a `validTo` (measured in seconds) greater or equal to the current time should be included in the DID document.
-It is also possible to know a DID Document where given a `versionTime` (specified the didURL query string) the resolution yields **all keys configured valid _since_ that time**; in such case the `validTo` entry MUST be greater or equal than `versionTime`.
+It is also possible to know a DID Document where given a `versionTime` or `versionId` (specified the didURL query string)

 ##### id properties of entries